Nassim Shamama: Early life and public career

+Nassim Shamama was born in Tunis, then at least officially under the Ottoman Empire, in 1805.

 Son of Rabbi Salomon Samama and Aziza Krief, he was considered "the head of the richest and most regarded Jewish family in the entire Tunis regency".
 We do not know anything about his youth but Nessim Scemama started very early in the fabric business.
 His shop in the Hara, the Jewish quarter, barely made enough to allow him to live and support his family, including his three wives.
 One of his clients, General Benaïd, was dazzled by his skill, speech and calculation abilities, and this allowed him to rub shoulders with the senior administration of the regency.
 Leaving his shop, he agreed to become a servant of the general's and took up the position of cashier to Mahmoud Ben Ayed.
 From at least 1843, he was responsible for collecting taxes.
 He obtained charge of the general customs revenue in 1849, followed later by the concessions on customs income from Sfax and Sousse, as well as for soap, lime, bricks, salt and charcoal.
 In 1852 or 1853, he went into the service of the Grand Vizier Mustapha Khaznadar, becoming Receiver General of Finances or Treasurer General.
 He held the post of director of finance from April 1860, becoming so rich that in May 1862 he offered a loan of ten million rials to Khaznadar at an interest rate of 12%.